Finance and money have always interested me. You might be thinking, ‘So what? Everybody else is too!’ but I don’t mean it like that.

 I have had savings plans, both long and short term, producing tax-free and taxable lump sums and incomes; I have had three houses at one time, all mortgaged; I have owned businesses outright and been a director with others.
-I have collected stamps and coins, and I was the youngest person ever to be granted the right to collect modern gold coins in the UK, back in the days when it was highly regulated.
+I have collected stamps and coins, and I was the youngest person ever to obtain the right to collect modern gold coins in the UK, back in the days when it was illegal for collectors to do so.

 I have played the stock market and Forex and pursued umpteen other methods, obscure and not so, too.

-However, despite fifty years of doing all that, I am not qualified to give financial advice in the UK, and probably not in the EU or the Americas either.
+However, despite fifty years of doing all that, I am not qualified to give financial advice in the UK.
+That probably goes for the EU and the Americas too.
 That’s OK though, I can live with that.
 What they can’t stop me from doing though, I think, is pointing you in the direction of something that I find interesting, so that you will be aware of it, and be in a position to discover more about it for yourself, if you find the topic of interest.

 So, under those provisos, please enter my world of finance and look around.

-(Tip: You will find that I am particularly interested in fee-free financial advice and cryptocurrencies at the moment, as I think that they are going to shake the financial sector just as desktop publishing did to the traditional publishing industry).
+(Tip: I like to follow ideas on fee-free financial advice and cryptocurrencies at the moment.
+I think that they are going to shake the financial sector to the core.
+Perhaps, just as desktop publishing did to the traditional publishing industry).